Nailing the Security Audit with RRCU

 Policies enable you to bring humans into the loop on approvals and reviews.
 They ALSO allow you to fire webhooks, wait until conditions are true, and more.
 This extensibility is extremely powerful for scenarios such as:

-• Waiting until security training is completed before granting access
+• Waiting until security training is complete before granting access

 • Sending a notification on approval